 Timeline for Future Volumes:

-Vol. 1 of A River of Voices: The History of the United States is now available!
+Vol. 1 of A River of Voices: The History of the United States is available!
 (Covers First European Colonies to 1791) Please scroll down for information, samples, and store links!

 (Required books are not included with your purchase!)

 Important Information: Availability of Spines for this Curriculum

 Many of the spines for this curriculum have become temporarily unavailable on and off (in physical format) over the past year and a half.
 We post updates here on our website as we hear them from publishers so please check for those!
 Please read through the required spines for your chosen pathway in the parent guide sample (scroll down to find that), and assess their availability before purchasing this curriculum.
 Most of these do have audiobook, ebook, and PDF options available.
 We, unfortunately, have no control over when publishers will run reprints.
 We do not plan to substitute or swap out any spines at this point in time, but if we hear from a publisher that they do not intend to continue printing one of the titles, we will begin the process of finding new spines at that time.
 However, this is not a quick process, and will take time and review by our committee.
 In the meantime, we cannot offer any refunds on the purchase of this curriculum because spines are temporarily unavailable in print, so please be very certain of your decision prior to purchasing.
 We hope to see all of these titles back in stock soon.
 Thank you!

 Before Columbus: The Americas of 1491 is currently available in print form at Scholastic.
 Click here!
 There is both an audiobook version available and an MP3 file available on Amazon as well.